Folarinnn/baimtwo/README.md

 - More documentation on setting up ECR & installing Docker can be found [here](https://docs.aws.amazon.com/AmazonECR/latest/userguide/getting-started-cli.html).

-### Step 4: Lambda Function Creation
+### Step 4: Lambda function creation
 - Now we create a Lambda function (Python 3.12) for the Bedrock agent's action group using the container image from earlier.

 - Select `Create function`.
 Then select the `Container image` radio button from the top 3 options.
 - We will call this Lambda function `bedrock-agent-model-call`.
 For `Container image URI`, browse the images, select repo `bedrock-agent-bedrock-agent-model-calls`, then the latest image.
 - Leave the other options as default, then select `Create function`.

 - Once the Lambda function is created, we need to provide the bedrock agent permissions to invoke it.
 Scroll down and select the `Configuration` tab.
 On the left, select `Permissions`.
-Scroll down to *Resource-based policy statements** and select `Add permissions`.
+Scroll down to **Resource-based policy statements** and select `Add permissions`.

 - Select `AWS service` in the middle for your policy statement.
 Choose `Other` for your service, and put `allow-agent` for the StatementID.
 For the Principal, put ```input bedrock.amazonaws.com ```.
 - Enter ```arn arn:aws:bedrock:us-west-2:`{aws-account-id}`:agent/* ```.
-Please note, we normally recommened least privilage so that only the allowed agent can invoke this Lambda function.
+Please note, AWS generally recommeneds least privilage so that only the allowed agent can invoke this Lambda function.
 Lastly, for the Action, select `lambda:InvokeAction`, then **Save**.

-### Step 5: Setup Bedrock Agent and Action Group
+### Step 5: Setup Bedrock agent and action group
 - Navigate to the Bedrock console.
 Go to the toggle on the left, and under **Orchestration** select `Agents`.
 Provide an agent name, like **multi-model-agent** then create the agent.

 - On the next screen, provide an agent name, like **multi-model-agent**.
 Leave the other options as default, then create the agent.